 You can set the following Create Database settings.
 The Create Database page corresponds exactly to the Create Database page in the JConfiguration Tool.
-Please refer to Chapter 14 of the JConfiguration Tool Reference for more information.
+Please refer to the JConfiguration Tool Reference for more information.

 NOTE The settings on the Create Database page can only be set before creation of the database.